Looking To Find Better Scrap Prices?

 How much money makes it worth it to travel?

-As we mentioned earlier, when we talk to many people, they needed to make at least $75 extra to warrant a longer drive.
-Some people will work for an extra $25-$30 but will schedule dropping off their scrap with another errand or work that they have in that area.
-These things will depend on what your demands verse requirements are when selling your scrap metal.
+As we mentioned earlier, many people told us they needed to make at least $75 extra to warrant a longer drive.
+Some people will work for an extra $25-$30 but schedule dropping off their scrap with another errand or work that they have in that area.
+These things will depend on your demands and requirements when selling your scrap metal.

 We have often found that people save up their nonferrous and contact a scrap yard that might be a little further away to make a few extra dollars.